 - Police Information Check AND Child Intervention Record Check (prior to beginning your classroom observation),

-- Access to the GPRC MyClass site,
+- Access to the NWP MyClass site,

-- Access to GPRC email,
+- Access to NWP email,

-- Handouts and Website resources as assigned,

-- A Journal and/or an e-portfolio.
+- Handouts and Website resources as assigned, - A Journal and/or an e-portfolio, and - A laptop and/or smart phone and internet access.

 DELIVERY MODE(S): The course work includes lectures, class discussions, group work, in-class exercises, take-home exercises and individual and/or group student presentations, both written and oral.
 Sessions may take place in person or on-line as necessary.
+A laptop and/or smart phone and internet access are necessary for several aspects of this course.